opendistro/for-elasticsearch-docs/docs/alerting/monitors.md

 For **Trigger type**, choose **Anomaly detector grade and confidence**.

 Specify the **Anomaly grade condition** for the aggregation and timeframe you chose earlier, "IS ABOVE 0.7" or "IS EXACTLY 0.5."
+The *anomaly grade* is a number between 0 and 1 that indicates the level of severity of how anomalous a data point is.

 Specify the **Anomaly confidence condition** for the aggregation and timeframe you chose earlier, "IS ABOVE 0.7" or "IS EXACTLY 0.5."
+The *anomaly confidence* is an estimate of the probability that the reported anomaly grade matches the expected anomaly grade.

 The line moves up and down as you increase and decrease the threshold.
 Once this line is crossed, the trigger evaluates to true.